How to Add Layers of Lighting to Transform the Look and Feel of Your Home

 Kitchen:

-Ambient: Flush mount ceiling lights or recessed lighting
+Ambient: Flush mount ceiling lights, recessed lighting, or track lighting in a galley kitchen

 Task: Under-cabinet strips